csimons/sisga/README.txt

    $ bash scripts/plot.sh

-   Th above will create PNG image files in the current directory for any GnuPlot data files it finds in the current directory ("testing-1234.png" would be generated from "testing-1234.dat").
+   The above will create PNG image files in the current directory for any GnuPlot data files it finds in the current directory ("testing-1234.png" would be generated from "testing-1234.dat").